RimshaSaleem/web-45-web-sprint-challenge-advanced-web-applications-RimshaSaleem/interview_answers.md

 Backup Your Website. ...
 Know Your Web Server Configuration Files.

 3. Describe how web servers work.
+At the most basic level, whenever a browser needs a file that is hosted on a web server, the browser requests the file via HTTP.
+When the request reaches the correct (hardware) web server, the (software) HTTP server accepts the request.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, PATCH, and DELETE.
+These correspond to create, read, update, and delete (or CRUD) operations, respectively.